UPDATED: January 10, 2023

-For all the optimism surrounding vitiligo therapies from these major pharma companies, there are signs that some of them are quite overblown.
-My major concern is about patient selection criteria, side-effects and short-lived effect.
+For all the optimism surrounding vitiligo therapies from these big pharma companies, my major concern is about their side-effects and short-lived therapeutic effect.
 Smaller biotech startups may hold more hope for vitiligo patients and are most attractive for investors in the life sciences industry.

 Drug candidates that have entered into clinical trials or pending approval by the U.S. Food and Drug Administration (FDA) are often said to be "in the pipeline."
 A biotech company's pipeline of up-and-coming products is a critical factor in evaluating its market potential.
 This quick analysis of vitiligo drug pipeline may help you understand the trends shaping and driving the vitiligo market.
 Keep in mind that clinical plans don't always come to fruition and sometimes biotech companies can suffer at the hands of regulatory decisions from the FDA.

 Ache Laboratorios Farmaceuticos reportedly set aside $100M for vitiligo candidate drug ACH24, expected to complete trials in 2023.
 The Brazilian regulatory agency - ANVISA - has requested the cancellation of the Phase 3 study for conducting a Phase 1 study first.
 Specific details are not yet available.

-Aclaris Therapeutics’ lead drug candidates for vitiligo are ATI-502 and ATI-1777, respectively a JAK1/JAK3 inhibitor — currently in Phase II clinical trial (due date September 30, 2019) — and IND-enabling studies.
-The company (market cap $44.963M) appears to be burning cash quickly, with uncertain prospects.
-Company stock went from $15 down to $1.08 per share since last October, with lows at $0.74/share.
-The major concern here is an ongoing investigation of whether the Company issued misleading statements about risk and efficacy of one of its products, and class action lawsuit; the latest development aren't clear.
+Aclaris Therapeutics’ lead drug candidates for vitiligo are ATI-502 and ATI-1777, respectively a JAK1/JAK3 inhibitor — currently in Phase II clinical trial — and IND-enabling studies.
+The company appears to be burning cash quickly, with uncertain prospects.
+The major concern here was an ongoing investigation of whether the Company issued misleading statements about risk and efficacy of one of its products and class action lawsuit; the latest development aren't clear.

 Arrien Pharmaceuticals develops an orally available JAK3 inhibitor ARN-4079, which targets unique Cys909 residue at the gatekeeper position.
 Company is privately funded to the tune of $2M.
 The company plans to file for IND to treat vitiligo, rheumatoid arthritis, atopic dermatitis and other skin diseases.
 It is currently seeking partnerships that will help it fulfill IND-enabling studies and Phase I clinical trials.
 It is unclear whether Arrien’s collaboration with Boston Pharmaceuticals (see below) also covers vitiligo, which would create a potential conflict of interests.

 📌 Avita Medical’s technology creates an autologous suspension from a piece of the patient's own normal skin in under 30 minutes, to spray pigment-producing cells onto vitiligo lesion.
 The technology works best on stable vitiligo.
 The company is pushing into the new markets like China, home to 12 million vitiligo patients.
 In December 2022, company announced submission of a Premarket Approval application (PMA) to the U.S. FDA. for its RECELL® System.
 This PMA application follows the original PMA approval in September 2018.
 It includes the recently released results of the trial, which achieved its primary effectiveness endpoint of super-superiority.

-One year ago, AXIM Biotechnologies filed patent application for a method to treat vitiligo with a topical composition containing cannabidiol and cannabigerol, but this drug candidate — AX-1602 — didn’t appear in the company’s pipeline.
+Over three years ago, AXIM Biotechnologies filed patent application for a method to treat vitiligo with a topical composition containing cannabidiol and cannabigerol, but this drug candidate — AX-1602 — didn’t appear in the company’s pipeline.
 Results of only one proof-of-concept study conducted with one participant perhaps weren’t convincing enough, and company is developing cannabiod-based products for other indications.
-Market cap $40.648M.
-Stock price bounced between $0.46-$2.50/share over the last year, and currently sits at $0.66/share.
+Stock price bounced between wildly over the last year while company was focused on its COVID-19 rapid diagnostic test.

 Castle Creek Pharma does not explain its development plans for CCP-070, other than to say it is in the preclinical stage for a ‘rare dermatologic condition’ (arguably, EPP) and vitiligo.
 Castle Creek licensed these tri- and tetra-peptide melanotropic analog series from Prof. Abdel-Malek at the University of Cincinnati a few years ago.
 Promising peptide structures are small enough to achieve dermal penetration after topical application, but Castle Creek will have to do all the preclinical toxicology from scratch.
 While a topical drug is easier to develop, it still does not guarantee the systemic effect required to eliminate vitiligo from the body, like TT-01 (see below).
 Company privately raised $71.8M to date.

-Dermavant Sciences is advancing a pipeline of treatment candidates for vitiligo, psoriasis and atopic dermatitis with Cerdulatinib, a dual inhibitor of the Janus kinase (JAK) and spleen tyrosine kinase (Syk) pathways.
-Hopefully, their topical JAK/Syk inhibitor Cerdulatinib (also named DMVT-504 or RVT-502, in-licensed from Portola Pharmaceuticals for topical indications) will move smoothly from 11-week-long Phase IIa study forward (just started, clinical trial recruitment is underway), and the company will turn its net loss of $255.3M to profit someday.
+Dermavant / Roviant Sciences is advancing a pipeline of treatment candidates for vitiligo, psoriasis and atopic dermatitis with Cerdulatinib, a dual inhibitor of the Janus kinase (JAK) and spleen tyrosine kinase (Syk) pathways.
+Hopefully, their topical JAK/Syk inhibitor (also named DMVT-504 or RVT-502, in-licensed from Portola Pharmaceuticals for topical indications) will move smoothly from Phase II study forward, and the company will turn its net loss of $250M to profit someday.
 The big troublesome issue on this name is the agreement with its investor NovaQuest.